jesslilly/EntitySearch/README.md

 1. Security groups (filter the search by tenant/security group?)
 1. Number of results in popup data element.
 Example: data-entity-search="{show:5}"
 1. Fix git repo for Windows line endings.

+## Done
+1. Mechanism to get Route info into local storage. data attribute on page?
+We can't assume page title is what people will want to appear in the recent list.
+We also can't assume a certain route config (controller/action/id).
+Also by allowing devs to control when recent data is added to the page, they can choose to not track edit or create pages.
+1. Track recents in local storage.
+1. Retrive recents in searchPopup.
+1. Recent object should have lastVisted, title, url (from document.location.href), entity type (controller), all route values including ID.